How Cyclists Were The First to Push for Good Roads and Became the Pioneers of Motoring.

-Now nearly four years in gestation the book has taken a lot longer to research, write and publish than I thought it would.
+Four years in gestation the book took a lot longer to research, write and publish than I thought it would.
 This is mainly because I span off at tangents, finding new areas to explore, digging out deeper and more convincing evidence to show that cyclists had far more influence on government road policies than previously thought.
 Not just previously thought by the public at large, but by social history and transport academics, too.
 I also travelled, scouring libraries in London, Detroit, Washington D.C., among other places, unearthing primary sources to back up the book’s central thesis.

 If you haven’t already signed up for the book notification email, please do so.
 Your details won’t be sold or distributed, and your inbox won’t be overloaded.

 SELECTED BLOG POSTS